anujgeek/TemperatureMonitor/README.md

 ## Notes

-To get the projects up and running, intall Catel.Extensions.Controls package from NuGet package manager.
+To get the projects up and running, install Catel.Extensions.Controls package from NuGet package manager.